Brandonkhumalo/ai-scalp/replit.md

 ## Overview
 ZimAI Trader is an AI-powered platform designed for automated trading on US stock markets using Alpaca's paper trading API.
 Its core purpose is to execute trades based on machine learning predictions and technical analysis, aiming to generate profits autonomously.
 Key capabilities include 24/7 operation during market hours, real-time market data integration, advanced risk management features, and a sophisticated machine learning engine that learns from historical trade data to refine its predictions.
 The project aims to provide a robust, AI-driven solution for automated stock market participation.

+## Recent Changes

+### November 19, 2025: Trading Quality Improvements
+**Objective:** Reduce losing trades and improve profit staying power.

+**Key Changes:**
+1. **ML Confidence Threshold**: Raised from 60% to 75% - system now only executes high-quality predictions
+2. **FINAL GUARD Protection**: Lowered trend confidence requirement from 70% to 60% to catch more falling stocks
+3. **Profit Target**: Increased from 1% to 1.5% to give positions better staying power
+4. **ML Training Data**: Removed [:100] trade limit to train on ALL closed trades (374 trades)
+5. **Enhanced Logging**: Added STRONG/MEDIUM labels to ML predictions for better visibility

+**Impact:**
+- Trades with <75% ML confidence are now rejected (previously accepted at 60%)
+- More falling stocks blocked by FINAL GUARD (60% vs 70% trend confidence requirement)
+- ML model trained on complete trading history (90% profitable ratio with 10% losing trades included)
+- Positions have 50% more profit target room before auto-closing

 ## User Preferences
 Preferred communication style: Simple, everyday language.